 I enjoy reading blogs just as much as I enjoy writing.
 It's something about reading others' stories that gives me a dose of inspiration.
 When we started our home educating journey in 2009, I began to be more intentional about the blogs I read.
 Home schooling can be a bit lonely if you aren't in an area where there are many home educators or if you don't have a lot of support.
-During my search I found very few blogs written by African-American home school moms.
-The few I found early on no longer exist although many of those blogs did offer the boost of encouragement that I was searching for at the time.
+During my search, I found very few blogs written by African-American home school moms.
+The few blogs I found earlier are no longer in existence although many of those blogs did offer the boost of encouragement that I was searching for at the time.

-Thankfully as time has gone on more African-American home school moms are sharing their stories online either through writing or video.
-This list is dedicated to 20 blogs or YouTube channels that are created by African-American moms who home educate.
+Thankfully, as time has gone on, more African-American home school moms are sharing their stories online either through writing or video.
+This list is dedicated to twenty blogs or YouTube channels that are created by African-American moms who home educate.

 ABC Remix shares a variety of educational resources geared towards Black children.